handsontable/handsontable/docs/next/guides/getting-started/setting-options.md

 * Handsontable's [plugins](@/api/plugins.md)
 * Handsontable's [hooks](@/api/hooks.md)

-To use an option that comes from a Handsontable plugin, you need to [import and register](@/guides/building-and-testing/modules.md#importing-plugins) that plugin when [initializing](@/guides/getting-started/installation.md#initialize-the-grid) your Handsontable instance.
+If you use Handsontable through [modules](@/guides/building-and-testing/modules.md): to use an option that comes from a Handsontable plugin, you need to [import and register](@/guides/building-and-testing/modules.md#importing-plugins) that plugin when [initializing](@/guides/getting-started/installation.md#initialize-the-grid) your Handsontable instance.

 To find out if an option comes from a plugin, check the `Category` label in the [configuration options' API reference](@/api/options.md).